shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-standard-line-item.md

 - **Insertion Orders** - If your advertiser is set up to use insertion orders, click **Edit** and select the insertion orders you want to associate with this line item.
 The insertion order is automatically associated if you create the line item from the insertion order details screen.
 - **Name** - Enter the name for the line item.
 You will later be able to search for and report on the line item using this name.
-- **External Code** - If you want to report on the line item using an external code (rather than the internal ID that Xandr assigns automatically), enter the code here.
+- **External Code** - If you want to report on the line item using an external code (rather than the internal ID that Microsoft Advertising assigns automatically), enter the code here.
 - **State** - Set the state of the line item.
 If "**Active**", child campaigns will be eligible to serve.
 However, it is best practice to set the state to "**Inactive**" until everything related to the buy has been set up and verified.
 This will avoid spending before you are ready.
 - **Currency** - Select the currency in which the advertiser will pay you (revenue currency).
 This defaults to the currency set at the advertiser level, if any, but can be overridden here.
 Note that you cannot change the currency after saving the line item.
 - **Flight Dates** - Select the start and end dates and times for the line item.
 Note that the time format (12-hour or 24-hour) and time zone are inherited from the advertiser.